rtoken-project/rtoken-monorepo/README.md

 2. selecting or creating a hat of their choosing
 3. transferring any amount of _rDAI_ to their contracts

-### 8. Saving Strategy
+### 8. Allocation Strategy

-The _ISavingStrategy_ interface defines what RToken can integrate for investing the underlying assets in exchange for earning interest.
+The _IAllocationStrategy_ interface defines what _RToken_ can integrate for investing the underlying assets in exchange for saving assets that earns interest.

 It is changeable by admin.
-Per request, the _rDai_ contract will redeem all underlying assets at once from old saving strategy, and invest all into new saving strategy.
+Per request, the _rDai_ contract will redeem all underlying assets at once from old allocation strategy, and invest all into new allocation strategy.

-_CompoundSavingStrategy_ is one implementation.
-In _rDai_ case, it is _cDai_.
+_CompoundAllocationStrategy_ is one implementation.
+In case of _rDai_, it is _cDai_.

-While it is not possible to forbid in smart contracts using risky strategy, since it could cause the redeemability to fail if the saving strategy has heavy losses, it is up to the admin to make a sensible choice of what consists of a proper saving strategy.
+While it is not possible to forbid admin from using risky strategy, and risk strategy could cause redeemability to fail if the strategy has heavy losses, it is up to the admin to make a sensible choice of what consists of a proper allocation strategy.

 ### 9. Admin & Governance

 The `RToken` contract has an admin role who can:

-- Change saving strategy
+- Change allocation strategy
 - Configure interest payment rules:
   - Minimal threshold of "interest amount / loaned tokens"
   - Minimal period before first interest payment